-12 After you confirm the network configuration details, the installer renames the host name if you have chosen to rename it and assigns the IPs for the systems.
+12 After you confirm the network configuration details, the installer renames the hostname if you have chosen to rename it and assigns the IPs for the systems.
 The installer also checks the Low Latency Transport (LLT) link status and automatically selects them.

 Note: The installer does not check the LLT link status if the InfiniBand NICs are chosen as private NICs.
+See "About using LLT over the RDMA network for Veritas Access" on page 39.

-- 13 Installer performs the Veritas Access service group configuration. - 14 The installer prompts if you want to configure I/O fencing during the installation.
+- 13 Installer perform the Veritas Access service group configuration. - 14 The installer prompts to ask if you want to configure I/O fencing during the installation.